Nara Deer Park: The Religion of Bambi Love

 Kofuku-ji temple

 The temple of Kofuku-ji was founded in 669 in Yamashina and moved to Nara at the beginning of the 8th century.
-However, most of the buildings on this World Heritage Site were constructed between the 12th and 18th century.
+However, most of the buildings on this World Heritage Site were constructed between the 12th and 18th centuries.
 The most impressive is the five-story pagoda, the second tallest in Japan, reaching 50 meters in height!
 If you love Buddha sculptures, Kokuhokan (Kofuku-ji National Treasure Museum) has a valuable collection!

 Nara National Museum